pinHP/arcade/image/readme.txt

 Put snapshots (preview images) inside "snaps" folder on USB stick.
 Put preview videos inside "videos" folder on USB stick.

+MAME SETTINGS MENU

+Press TAB while inside a game to enter the MAME settings menu.

+When a game is internally using a “super resolution” (making it possible to run at exact refresh rates, yet Mame can still output pixel perfect resolutions), if you TAB into the settings, unreadable small lines will be shown on a vertical monitor.
+You need to temporarily change the game’s resolution before entering the menu.
+While in the game, press “.” (dot) or “,” (comma) to cycle through available resolutions, until the menu becomes readable.
+Then you can TAB in.

+You can as well backup MAME settings from the “Options” menu, edit the advmame.rc config file and restore it via the menu.

 KEYBOARD: